 Fall Garden Crops To Extend Your Growing Season

 Lettuce grows perfectly in cool temperatures, specifically in between 68-72 °F. In about 10 weeks, lettuce will be ready for harvest and for your health-food pleasures.

 As with any other vegetable in the brassica family, broccoli prefers the cool weather of spring and fall to grow.
 You would do well to include broccoli in your fall garden with its incredible nutrient content.

-Not only is cauliflower delicious, they make your simple veggie dish look great too.
-So make sure to spare space for cauliflower in your garden, and by space, a good of it as well, for this veggie to grow ideally.
+Not only is cauliflower delicious, but it also makes your simple veggie dish look great too.
+So make sure to spare space for cauliflower in your garden.

 For an easy-to-grow vegetable rich in iron, calcium, antioxidants, and vitamins like A, B, and C, spinach deserves that spot in your fall garden.
 Spinach needs a rich fertile soil to grow best and planting in succession will ensure a good supply.

 For such a humble vegetable, turnip roots are rich in vitamin C and lutein, while the greens, a good source of vitamins A, K, calcium, and folate.
-This a crop perfect for homesteading livestock raisers since the larger varieties are great for livestock.
+This a crop perfect for homesteading livestock raisers since the larger varieties are great for the farm animals.

 You can enjoy radishes in as early as 3 to 4 weeks, which makes it a perfect crop even in the late fall season.
 It's also ideal to grow with other fall garden crops like lettuce, peas, and nasturtiums which helps deter pests from these cool-season plants.